Babas082/Snapssystems/README.md

 # Snapssystems
 # Freelance Creative Bundle

-A complete Notion workspace + n8n automation for creative freelancers.
+1st Project as a 17yo : A complete Notion workspace + n8n automation

 ## What it does
 - Manage clients, projects and invoices in Notion